viperyl/Notes/CS224W/Lecture6.md

 ![](./Img/Screenshot from 2022-01-24 16-23-17.png)

 Graph convolution Network idea: Node’s neighborhood defines a computation graph.
-Learn how to propagate information across the graph to compute node features, how to create new message that then the next node up the chain can again aggreagte.
+Learn how to propagate information across the graph to compute node features, how to create new message that then the next node up the chain can again aggregate.

 Two step process: